EchoJBUG/EchoJBUG/README.md

 - 👋 Hi, I’m Echo or Jerecho... for long
-- 👀 I’m interested in front end development
-- 🌱 I’m currently working as a Consultant - Senior Developer based in Winnipeg, Canada
+- 🌱 I’m currently working as a Consultant - Tech lead based in Winnipeg, Canada
          - As a consultant I've worked on multiple projects ranging from medium to mostly enterprise level applications
          - Technologies I've used varies from traditional (Java, React/React Native/TypeScript, .Net)
          -  to "niche" (Oracle Fusion Middleware, Guidewire - Gosu, Andar)